Variable Interest Rate Student Loans

 Lastly, you need to submit your application.

-If you are approved, you should receive an offer letter from your lender dictating the terms of your loan, including your interest rate, term, fees, disbursement method, and more.
+If you are approved, you should receive an offer letter from your lender dictating the terms, including your interest rate, term, fees, disbursement method, and more.

 If you agree to these terms, you can accept the offer and receive your financial aid.